 Sports and Entertainment

 Remember the baseball cards of the 90s?
 Stepping on the concept of digital collectibles, here is how an entirely new market is created.
-Sports organization can now easily create digital collectibles to engage the new generation of fans.
+Sports organizations can now easily create digital collectibles to engage the new generation of fans.
 Dapper Labs (also creators of CryptoKitties) are already doing so in partnership with the NBA and the UFC through their Flow blockchain platform.
-Imagine special content like NBA videos, cards and what not, as a unique Non-Fungible Token, easily tradable online.
+Imagine special content like NBA videos, cards, and what not, as a unique Non-Fungible Token, easily tradable online.
 That’s a huge market by itself.
 Now imagine that for all relevant sports and entertainment organizations globally.

 In conclusion, those are only four of the more developed use cases of tokenization and digital assets.
 More and more assets, across all kinds of industries, will be tokenized going forward.
 And while we’re relatively early in the space, that’s nothing but a big opportunity.
 As a blockchain development company, at LimeChain we’ve already been involved in a number of tokenization projects and are super excited to see them pick up traction and work on new ones.
 Read more about how we can help you create your own tokens.